Biodiversity Unit Banking

 Prior to entering a scheme, it is important to be aware of several considerations:

-- The draft Environment Bill requires a minimum 30-year management period based on an approved management plan;
+- The Environment Act requires a minimum 30-year management period based on an approved management plan;

 - At the end of the management period, legislation will restrict the ability for the land to be returned to primary agricultural use;